 While the Draft Regulations appropriately exempt 6 GHz devices from licensing fees, they require network operators to register with ICASA and obtain a license that must be renewed every three years (c.f., Section 6 of the Draft Regulations).
 IEEE 802 LMSC believes this requirement introduces an unnecessary administrative burden that could hinder broad deployment of devices in the 6 GHz band.
-Given that USSPs will already have the necessary operator contact details and device location data, IEEE 802 LMSC recommends removing the separate operator licensing and registration requirement from the regulation.
+Given that USSPs already have the necessary operator contact details and device location data, IEEE 802 LMSC recommends removing the separate operator licensing and registration requirement from the regulation.
 This would streamline deployment while maintaining effective oversight through the USS framework.

 Explicit USS instructions for ISD Shutdown (“kill-switch”) requirements are not necessary

-Sections 7(13) and 7(14) of the Draft Regulations require the USS to have the ability to instruct ISDs to cease operation within a defined time frame — for example, within 60 seconds as specified in Section 12(3).
+Sections 7(13) and 7(14) of the Draft Regulations require the USS to have the ability to instruct an ISD to cease operation within a defined time frame, for example, within 60 seconds as specified in Section 12(3).
 IEEE 802 LMSC notes that such a near-instantaneous shutdown requirement implies the need for a persistent, active connection between the USS and each ISD.
 This is neither practical nor aligned with the approach taken in other countries.
-In the United States and Canada, effective coexistence protection is achieved by requiring ISDs to contact the coordination system periodically — typically once per 24 hours.
+In the United States and Canada, effective coexistence protection is achieved by requiring ISDs to contact the coordination system periodically, typically once per 24 hours.
 Section 11(17) of the Draft Regulations already incorporates a similar daily communication requirement.
 This mechanism is sufficient to manage changes in operating characteristics and to address any interference concerns.
 Devices can be deauthorized or adjusted during the next scheduled contact.
 IEEE 802 LMSC therefore recommends removing the requirement for immediate device shutdown (“kill-switch”) functionality, as it imposes unnecessary complexity and does not materially improve interference protection beyond what daily updates already provide.

 Requirements for channel bandwidth can be generalized